SalcedoManuel/SalcedoManuel/README.md

 ## What have I already done?

-  * In Proyectos repository I have some projects like English Questionaries. :gb:
+  * In Arquitectura-en-Sistemas-Audiovisuales-II repository I have some projects in Assembly. 💼
-  * I'm adding more options and improving the web of Cubingenio (My fictitious website store).
+  * I'm adding more options and improving the web of Cubingenio (My fictitious website store). 🏪
-  * I'm developing a better opening website Chat.
+  * I'm developing a better opening website Chat. 🕸️
 <!--
 **SalcedoManuel/SalcedoManuel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.